-Declared a “…first-class talent…” and praised for her “…poetic use of color and confidently expressive phrasing…” (The Philadelphia Inquirer), Ching-Yun Hu is the winner of the 2009 Concert Artists Guild International Competition.
+Declared a "first-class talent" and praised her "poetic use of color" and "confident expressive phrasing" (The Philadelphia Inquirer), Ching-Yun Hu is the winner of the 2009 Concert Artists Guild International Competition.
 In 2008, she captured the top prize and the Audience Favorite Prize at the 12th Arthur Rubinstein International Piano Master Competition in Tel Aviv.
 Ms. Hu's final round performances of the Beethoven Piano Concerto No. 1 and Prokofiev Piano Concerto No. 3 with the Israel Philharmonic were broadcast live to 38 countries.

-Her next recital disc, with music of Granados, Mozart and Ravel, was released in 2013 on CAG Records and distributed by Sony Music Taiwan.
-Recent recital highlights include London's Wigmore Hall and Southbank Centre, New York's Weill Recital Hall at Carnegie Hall (CAG Winners Series) and Alice Tully Hall, Opera House in Tel Aviv, Washington DC's Kennedy Center, Concertgebouw in Amsterdam, Salle Cortot in Paris, Aspen Music Festival, Munich's Herkulesaal and (broadcast on Bayerischer Rundfunk), the Great Hall at Liszt Academy in Budapest, National Concert Hall of Taipei, Chopin International Festival in Poland, Rubinstein Philharmonic Hall in Lodz, and Japan's Osaka Hall.
+She has performed at London's Wigmore Hall and Southbank Centre, New York's Weill Recital Hall at Carnegie Hall (CAG Winners Series) and Alice Tully Hall, Opera House in Tel Aviv, Washington DC's Kennedy Center, Concertgebouw in Amsterdam, Salle Cortot in Paris, Aspen Music Festival, Munich's Herkulesaal and (broadcast on Bayerischer Rundfunk), the Great Hall at Liszt Academy in Budapest, National Concert Hall of Taipei, Chopin International Festival in Poland, Rubinstein Philharmonic Hall in Lodz, and Japan's Osaka Hall.
 She also performs at music festivals throughout the world.

-Ms. Hu made her Philadelphia Orchestra debut in a sold out concert and has worked recently with the Aspen Concert Orchestra, New York Sinfonietta, Dupage Symphony, National Symphony Orchestra of Taiwan, Portgual's Orquestra do Algarve, Johannesberg Philharmonic Orchestra, Wuhan Philharmonic Orchestra, Israel Symphony Orchestra, Orquestra Experimental de Repertorio at Theatro Municipal de Sao Paulo, Mississippi Symphony Orchestra, Taipei Chinese Orchestra, and tours with the National Taiwan Symphony Orchestra.
+Ms. Hu made her Philadelphia Orchestra debut, in a sold out concert.
+She has performed with the Aspen Concert Orchestra, New York Sinfonietta, Dupage Symphony, National Symphony Orchestra of Taiwan, Portgual's Orquestra do Algarve, Johannesberg Philharmonic Orchestra, Wuhan Philharmonic Orchestra, Israel Symphony Orchestra, Orquestra Experimental de Repertorio at Theatro Municipal de Sao Paulo, Mississippi Symphony Orchestra, Taipei Chinese Orchestra, and tours with the National Taiwan Symphony Orchestra.